-Ultimately, none of these attempts to feel better are successful and we end up living in survival mode, which is a hard, frustrating, unsatisfying and expensive way to live.
-Over time, survival oriented living tends to result in chronic pain, chronic illness, feelings of helplessness, isolation and negative feelings toward ourselves.
+Many who suffer from complex PTSD develop complicated coping methods in order to get through the day.
+Ultimately, none of these attempts to feel better are successful.
+People get caught living in survival mode, which is a hard, frustrating, unsatisfying and expensive way to live.
+Over time, survival oriented living can contribute to chronic pain, chronic illness, feelings of helplessness, isolation and negative feelings toward ourselves.

 Did you experience one or more of the following?